The Music Workshop Company Coronavirus Home Learning resources

 Why not explore some new music or the history of music you enjoy listening to?

-23rd April is St George's day - why not explore English folk music?
 There is a huge variety of dance associated with English folk music, some of it quite alien to modern culture.
-Folk music was either written as song or for dancing, and the dances have deep roots in the social history of England, as well as offering an insight into agriculture, industry and cultural diversity.
+Folk music was either written as song or for dancing, and the dances have deep roots in the social history of England, as well as offering an insight into agriculture, industry and cultural diversity..
+Learn about English folk dance on our blog.
 Read more

 Junk percussion isn’t a new idea.
 Centuries ago, people made drums and other instruments from objects they found, including bones, wood and hard-shelled fruit called gourds.
 African slaves who weren’t allowed to play their own drums would make instruments in secret from shipping boxes and dresser drawers.
-Why not make your own instruments out of every-day objects, which would otherwise end up in the rubbish or recycling bin, to experiment with sound, compose music and prepare for a performance.
+Explore how to make instruments out of junk on our blog..
 Read more

-Singing releases feel-good chemicals such as endorphins into the brain, lifting the stay at home blues and relieving stress.
+Need to build your confidence to sing outside the shower?
+Singing releases feel-good chemicals such as endorphins into the brain, lifting the January blues and relieving stress.
 It’s great physical exercise, raising oxygen levels in the blood, encouraging deep breathing and giving your lungs and facial muscles a workout.
 Singing is good for you mentally, giving an increased feeling of self-esteem and wellbeing: It’s very hard not to feel happy when you sing.
+Check out our blog.
 Read more.

-Samba music is fun, rhythmic and uplifting.
-It is the most typical, important and recognisable music of Brazil.
+Samba is the most typical, important and recognisable music of Brazil.
 It is common throughout Brazil, but is most frequently associated with urban Rio de Janeiro, where it developed during the 19th and 20th centuries.
 It is celebratory music, frequently identified with Carnival and the exotic, feathered dance outfits.
-Find out about the history and instruments Read more
+Explore the music of Brazil in our article on Samba.
+Read more

 There are many kinds of drum in Africa, made from wood, metal, earthenware or large gourds, which are hard-rinded fruit.
 Drums fashioned from gourds, or calabash, are most often seen in the Savannah Belt of West Africa.
-Learn more about the benefits of African Drumming.
+The djembe originates in West Africa.
+Its early history is associated with the Mandinka caste of blacksmiths, known as Numu.
+Explore the drums of Africa.
+Read more